Skip to content

 Step 3: Execute & Verify

-3. Update firmware or schedule hardware refreshes where needed.
+3. Update firmware where possible.

-4. Document token creation and renewal procedures.
+5. Document token creation and renewal procedures.

-5. Test and monitor for the 550 5.7.30 error.
+6. Monitor for the 550 5.7.30 error.

 How Applied Innovation Can Help